 The Research Centre for Education and the Labour Market (ROA) is a research institute of the Maastricht University School of Business and Economics, established in 1986.
-The overarching research theme of ROA is the acquisition and depreciation of human capital over the life course and the utilization of skills.
+The overarching research theme of ROA relates to the changing demand for skills, the acquisition of skills over the life course and the utilization of skills.
 This focus is elaborated upon in ROA’s Research and Policy Plan.

-ROA’s mission is to conduct high quality research that has a strong policy impact.
-Building on a strong position in academia, ROA aims to inform and inspire policymakers and academics, and thereby to contribute to both scientific research and public and organizations’ human resource development policies.
+ROA’s mission is to conduct high quality research that has a strong societal impact.
+Building on a strong position in academia, ROA aims to inform and inspire policymakers and academics, and thereby to contribute to both scientific research and public and organizations’ skills policies.
 ROA’s research programme is organised in four themes:

 - Education and Transition to Work